-Ohio is Speedway's largest market, home to a third of its stores.
-The convenience store chain operates about 300 stores each in Indiana and Michigan.
-Smaller markets for the retailer include Illinois, Kentucky, Wisconsin, and West Virginia.
+Speedway operated 2,746 stores across 22 states in 2014.
+Ohio is Speedway's largest market, home to nearly 490 of its stores.
+The convenience store chain operates around 300 stores each in Indiana, Michigan, and North Carolina, and another roughly 250 stores each in Florida and New York.
+Other top markets (with 100-plus stores) for the retailer include Illinois, Massachusetts, New York, Kentucky, and Pennsylvania.

 Frequent Speedway customers can participate in Speedy Rewards program, which allows them to earn points for purchases to be redeemed in-store for gift cards or free merchandise.
 The company's successful loyalty program, started in 2004, had more than 4.2 million active members as of 2015.

 The company captures and analyzes member-specific transactional data through its Speedy Rewards loyalty program, which it then uses to push member-specific discounts and promotions based on their buying patterns.

 Speedway continues to expand on its firm grip in the Midwest into new markets through a combination of organic growth and an active acquisition schedule.
 Its 2014 acquisition of 1,245 retail locations from